mjspriggs/overview/glossary/glossary.md

 ### general availability (GA)
 {: #x2117947}

-Date when an offering is widely available for sale and delivery to customers or channels, usually across multiple geographies.
+Date when a product is widely available for sale and delivery to customers or channels, usually across multiple geographies.

 ### genesis block
 {: #x9076628}